Symptoms, causes, and treatments for

 Asthma has no singular, defined cause.
-It’s not fully understood why some individuals develop it and others don’t.
-A few commonly accepted possible causes are:
+It’s not fully understood why some individuals develop it, and others don’t.
+A few commonly accepted possible reasons are:

-After initial diagnosis, asthmatics usually work on a management plan with a doctor to identify and control their triggers.
-Because there’s no asthma cure, it’s important, and often life-saving, to know about and plan for your unique triggers.
+After an initial diagnosis, asthmatics usually work on a management plan with a doctor to identify and control their triggers.
+Because there’s no asthma cure, it’s essential, and often life-saving, to know about and plan for your unique triggers.